agileadam/docker-drupal/README.md

 *If you want to just use the environment with your own existing code/db*:

-* Map the volume to the Drupal site directory on your host machine
+Map the volume to the Drupal site directory on your host machine
-* Change settings.php as needed to use the "root" mysql credentials:
-* Import your database

-	docker run -d --name mycontainer -p 8080:80 -v /Users/adam/phpstorm/mysite:/var/www -t agileadam/drupal-7.50 vim /Users/adam/phpstorm/mysite/sites/default/settings.php
+	docker run -d --name mycontainer -p 8080:80 -v /Users/adam/phpstorm/mysite:/var/www -t agileadam/drupal-7.50

-	...DB IMPORT TBD...
+Change `settings.php` as needed to use the `root` mysql credentials:

+	vim /Users/adam/phpstorm/mysite/sites/default/settings.php

+Import your database

+	TBD

 ### Writing code locally